rexlabsio/enum-php/README.md

 ### valueFor(string $key)

 Returns the value (or null if not mapped) for the given key (as declared in the `map()` method).

+### fromValue(string $value)

+Returns the constant for the given value (as declared in the `map()` method).
+> Caveats: Only works with single dimension arrays and it will only return the last key if multiple keys have the same value.

 ### exists(string $key)